 - Have you ever felt your heart beating faster than usual when you were not exercising?

-- Have you often felt a stomach upset or stomach pains?
+- Do you often experience an upset stomach or stomach pains?

-- Have you ever had a hard time in catching your breath?
+- Have you ever had a hard time catching your breath?

 - Do you often feel confused or dissociated from the world?

 - Have you ever had constant muscle tension?

 Every condition or disorder has a mild or extreme behavioral sign to represent it.
 The behaviors that can be indicative of social anxiety include:

 - Being afraid to make eye contact with a person or start a conversation